jucasoliveira/riffstation-project/README.md

 ## Folder Structure

-After creation, your project should look like this:
+After clone this repo, your project should look like this:

 ```
 single-play-song/